 People in the armed forces who are doing their duty are always permitted to carry every type of knife and weapon mentioned above.
 There are no legal restrictions for them as per the Federal Law of Alabama.
 Even the business dealers of knives can carry different types of blades with a license, but cannot sell to everyone in the state.

 Legally Restricted Places to Carry Knife

 Some places are strictly restricted from carrying any weapon or knives because it may harm to life risk.
 Especially, it’s highly prohibited to carry knives in educational institutes.
 Take a short look at the places where you shouldn’t carry knives:

 - Public Events

 Penalties for Carrying the Knives on Prohibited Places

-According to The Federal Switchblade Act, corporate police has banned transporting knives and blades through air or flight.
+According to The Federal Switchblade Act, corporate police have banned transporting knives and blades through air or flight.
 So, there is a tough checking in airport and deck while traveling.
-This law is equal for court, police station and public transports or events.
-There is no chance to carry knives in police station and courts because of tough checking; and if you try to carry hidden knives at public transports, courts, or events then you will be punishable under the above-mentioned Section 13-A11-55, Indictment for Carrying Weapons and Section 13A-11-50 of Alabama Knife Law (Concealed Law).
+This law is equal for court, police station, and public transports or events.
+There is no chance to carry knives in police stations and courts because of tough checking; and if you try to carry hidden knives at public transports, courts, or events then you will be punishable under the above-mentioned Section 13-A11-55, Indictment for Carrying Weapons and Section 13A-11-50 of Alabama Knife Law (Concealed Law).
 If you are a business dealer of a knife then you can show your license to carry a knife in goods ship, send it by carriage flight or carry it to public transport like bus or metro.

-As per Section 16-1-24.1 of Alabama Knife Law, if any student or teacher carries a knife to school or other education institutes then he or she will be rusticated or expelled with a fine.
+As per Section 16-1-24.1 of Alabama Knife Law, if any student or teacher carries a knife to school or other educational institutes then he or she will be rusticated or expelled with a fine.
 Any outsider who carries knives to school without permission would be convicted to jail for six months or will be charged $200 to $500 according to Section 16-1-24.1.